ryanpolaski/GUI-Lab1/README.md

 https://github.com/ryanpolaski<br />

 <b>Bugs and TODO List:</b><br />
-Currently the project isnt started so there are no bugs
+Currently the project isnt started so there are no bugs.
+As for things TODO.
+First I will start by making a splash screen as an intro page to the game.
+After that I will begin the game structure and logic.

 <b>Inspiration:</b><br />
 Create a fun application (based on a game I played as a kid), for people of all ages to play.